The Accounting Cycle, Debits and Credits, and Double Entry Accounting

 Because the financial statements and the accounting cycle center on the accounting equation, the accounting cycle is set up to ensure that any transaction entered keeps the accounting equation in balance.
 This concept is known as double entry accounting.

-Learning Accounting: The Accounting Equation and Double Entry Bookkeeping
+The Accounting Equation and Double Entry Bookkeeping

 Assets = Liabilities + Owner’s Equity